 Saving and investing more today means you’ll earn even more interest down the road.
 This is one of the most important concepts in finance.
 Now that you have a better understanding, let’s look at some other useful ideas and resources.

 As mentioned, increasing the amount you save and invest has a huge impact.
-On the saving money side, it’s fairly straightforward.
+You can see this easily with this investment calculator.
+And on the saving money side, it’s fairly straightforward.
 The goal is to keep more of your earnings than you spend.
 And on the investing side, it’s a little more challenging.

 Average investor returns barely keep up with inflation.
 Inflation has hovered around 2% in recent history.
 Although stocks and top investors have returned 8% plus annually.
 This big gap is largely due to a misunderstanding of how markets work.

 That’s why Investment U has gathered some of the top minds in the investing world.
 To gain some of their insight, you can sign up for our free e-letter below.
 Our experts share a wide range of investing tips and ideas.
-You’ll find ideas ranging from the top penny stocks to tech stocks and so much more.
+You’ll find ideas ranging from upcoming IPOs to EV stocks and so much more.

 Whether you sign up for free or not, we hope our investment calculator comes in handy.
 Also, if you found it useful, please share it with your friends and family.